Skip to content

 WARNING

 You can specify a path to your test runner with the runner option in your configuration file.
-This file should have a default export with a class implementing these methods:
+This file should have a default export with a class constructor implementing these methods:

 ts